 And what to do if it doesn’t work out, because your date was a total disaster?

-Actually, I don’t think there is a really good way to do that.
+Actually, I don’t think there is an excellent way to do that.
 But whatever you plan to say, do it face-to-face and be honest and direct.

 So, what do you think?
-Are you ready to get flirty in German?
+Are you ready to flirt in German?

 Whatever you do, don’t worry too much!
 Always remember, mostly it’s about the fun “jemanden zu bezaubern” – to charm someone.